Lightning vs. Islanders: Betting Trends, Odds, Advanced Stats

 Lightning Advanced Stats

-- In its past 10 games, Tampa Bay hit the over four times.
+- Tampa Bay has hit the over in five of its last 10 outings.

-- The Lightning and their opponents have averaged 6.3 goals combined in their past 10 games, 0.3 more than the over/under of 6 in this matchup.
+- The Lightning and their opponents have combined to score an average of 6.2 goals in their last 10 games, 0.7 more than the 5.5 over/under in this matchup.

-- In the past 10 games, the Lightning have scored 1.4 fewer goals per game than their season average.
+- In their last 10 games, the Lightning and their opponents are scoring 0.6 fewer goals per game than their season-long game scoring average, 9.4.

-- The Lightning's 259 goals this season make them the fifth-best scoring team in the NHL.
+- The Lightning's 267 total goals (3.4 per game) are the seventh-most in the NHL.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.